Skip to main content

 Vitamin K1 (phylloquinone) is found in leafy greens and mostly supports blood clotting.
 Vitamin K2 (menaquinone) is found in fermented foods, animal products, and supplements, and mostly directs calcium into bone and away from arteries.
 Both matter, but K2 is the one we add for cardiovascular and bone health.

-Some evidence suggests Vitamin D3 supports mood, especially in patients with low baseline levels and seasonal affective patterns.
+Some evidence suggests vitamin D3 supports mood, particularly in patients with low baseline levels and seasonal affective patterns.
 The effect is modest and varies.
 We pair D3 with sleep, sunlight, exercise, and clinical care for true depression, not as a stand-alone treatment.

 Current data suggests K2 may slow the progression of arterial calcification rather than fully reverse it.
 The most compelling studies are in postmenopausal women using high-dose K2 (180 mcg or more of MK-7).
 The effect is real but modest, and lifestyle still leads.

-D3 + K2 can be a useful piece of an osteoporosis plan, especially for postmenopausal women.
+D3 plus K2 can be a useful piece of an osteoporosis plan, particularly for postmenopausal women.
 The bigger movers are strength training, protein intake, hormone status, and prescription bone medications when appropriate.
-We use D3 + K2 as a foundation, not a stand-alone fix.
+We use D3 plus K2 as a foundation, not a stand-alone fix.

 K2 is well tolerated for most people.
 Side effects are uncommon and usually mild (a brief upset stomach).
 The key safety issue is interaction with blood thinners, which is why we screen medication lists before recommending it.